smattymatty/mathew-storm-site/writing_content/labyrinth-of-sisyphus/Chapter 17 - The Rampage.md

 The architect.

 The one who'd carved handholds.
 Who'd faced death in the feeding chamber.
-Who'd spoken about mercy mattering, about choices, about—
+Who'd spoken about mercy mattering, about choices, about - wait-

 He'd DIED.
 The Minotaur remembered.
 Remembered the ribs breaking under pressure.
 Remembered studying the body afterward, trying to understand why someone would sacrifice themselves for another.
 Remembered the confusion of it.